MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/install-azure-cli-windows.md

 [!INCLUDE [interactive-login](includes/interactive-login.md)]

-To learn more about different login methods, see [Log in with Azure CLI 2.0](authenticate-azure-cli.md).
+To learn more about different authentication methods, see [Sign in with Azure CLI 2.0](authenticate-azure-cli.md).

 ## Uninstall